You will receive a variable to study. Follow the steps below:

 “Sketch” a frequency table in your composition book, using the diagram below.
 Put in your own variables as it pertains to your research variable.
 You only need to record the max mWatts (not the Volts and Amps)

-- Take your blades/hub to the teacher to check your pitch
+- Take your blades/hub to the teacher to check your pitch (The first few times)

 - Go to the wind tunnel with your turbine, your composition book with the chart, and a pencil.
 Gently place your turbine on the test stand.
 You do NOT have to push it in tightly.

 - All students MUST wear safety glasses when at or within 5 feet of the wind tunnel.
-Turn the fan on – twist the on/off knob ‘one click’ so that its pointer is pointing towards the GREEN tape, for the highest speed.
+Turn the fan on – twist the on/off knob ‘one click’

 - After the fan has been turning for a few seconds and your turbine blades are turning, click the green COLLECT button on the computer.
 Data will be automatically collected for 10 seconds and then automatically stop.